somsai359/Voice-Chatting/README.md

 # Voice-Chatting

-real-time voice communication app using Next.js for the frontend and GoLang for the backend.
+Real-time voice communication app using Next.js for the frontend and GoLang for the backend.
 The application should allow two or more users to join a common room and communicate via voice in real-time.
 Objectives
 Frontend (Next.js):